Last Updated: February 2, 2026 | By: The BootsGuru Team

 This is a critical safety certification.
 Look for boots that are EH Rated (meeting ASTM F2413 or F2892 standards).
 This means the sole and heel construction are designed to provide secondary protection against accidental contact with live electrical circuits up to 18,000 volts in dry conditions.
 Never compromise on this.

-5. Durable, Resolable Construction (Goodyear Welt)
+5. Durable, Resolable Construction (Goodyear Welt or Stitchdown)

 Top 5 Best Lineman Boots: Detailed Reviews